fivequarters/fusebit.io/src/_blog/_posts/everyauth.md

 ---
-post_title: 'Introducing EveryAuth: The Easiest Way to Call 3rd Party APIs From Your App'
+post_title: 'Introducing EveryAuth: The Easiest Way For Your App To Access APIs Like Slack, Salesforce, or Github'
 post_author: Tomasz Janczuk
 post_author_avatar: tomek.png
-date: '2022-04-11'
+date: '2022-04-14'
 post_image: everyauth-main.jpg
 post_excerpt: EveryAuth handles OAuth flow to external services and manages your users’ credentials so that you can focus on your integration logic rather than busywork.
 post_slug: everyauth